 - proposes a child-focused approach to improve outcomes for Māori.

 To reinforce our commitment and dedication to Māori culture, we have also released our formal te reo Māori policy.
 It is our way of acknowledging the indigenous language of our country, and recognising te reo Māori status as an official language under Te Ture mō Te Reo Māori 2016, the Māori Language Act 2016.
 Developed in consultation with staff, the policy encourages using te reo Māori at levels appropriate to people’s skill levels and sets out actions to ensure the firm builds on its commitment to foster te reo Māori.

-Please click here to read about Chapman Tripp's te reo Māori policy.
+Read about our te reo Māori policy.